Monthly Archives: October 2010

 As promised, a write up of last night’s debate

-Posted by Jeremy Shulkin Here’s a quick write up of something that happened almost 24 hours ago.
 Priyanka Dayal, over at the Telegram, continues her solid coverage of the 3rd district race with her recap of last night.
-I suggest … Continue reading
+I suggest you read that.

 Filed under Uncategorized